MartinBradbury/trihub/TESTING.md

 ## Introduction

-This document encompasses the verification of the DRF-API backend and the React frontend.
+This document encompasses the verification and testing of the trihub(DRF api) backend and the React frontend.

 ## User Story Testing

-A detailed breakdown of the project's user stories categorized into various epics.
-Each epic outlines specific goals and how they are achieved, providing insights into the development process.
+A thorough dissection of the project's user stories, organized under distinct epics, offers a comprehensive overview of the development journey.
+Each epic delineates particular objectives and the methodologies employed to achieve them, offering valuable insights into the project's evolution.

 ### US and Epics